-Media and Entertainment CEOs are less focused than other CEOs in simplifying their products and processes to better manage complexity.
+Electronics CEOs, like other CEOs, aim to simplify their products and processes to manage complexity more effectively.

 Build operating dexterity

 In an increasingly complex world, CEOs are learning to master complexity in countless ways.
 They are redesigning operating strategies for ultimate speed and flexibility.
 They are embedding valued complexity in elegantly simple products, services and customer interactions.
 And they are carefully considering how best to take advantage of global efficiencies while addressing local needs.